 It’s what my Brussels-born daughter was speaking last year when she was two years old.
 A hybrid of half-formed words in French, Polish, English and Gibberish.
 I’ve been told the words sound a bit “eastern” but that’s because the original version features local singers from Mostar (Bosnia-Herzegovina).
 Phonetically the lyrics reflect the language families of north, south, east and west Europe.
 It should feel natural singing The Europe Song no matter where you’re from or which language/s you speak.

 What was your motivation for recording the song?

 I feel European and I’m going through a midlife crisis.

 What does your midlife crisis have to do with anything?

-I always imagined that releasing my music to the public would feel something like putting my fingers on a chopping block levered by strangers.
-I stopped writing songs two decades ago (apart from this little ditty for my daughter’s first birthday) because what’s the point if no one else can hear it?
+I stopped writing songs two decades ago (apart from this little ditty for my daughter’s first birthday), for reasons I might tell you about sometime.
 My midlife crisis started a year ago, when my daughter found a cassette tape in an old cardboard box.
 On it was the forgotten tune I’d named, for no particular reason, “Catch of the Day”.

 — Richard Medic (@happeningo) April 10, 2017